isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_and.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-AND two cpumasks and store the result.
+AND two CPU-masks and store the result.

 ## Definition

-`dst`: The BPF cpumask where the result is being stored.
+`dst`: The BPF CPU-mask where the result is being stored.
 `src1`: The first input.
 `src2`: The second input.